sst-circle-white-horizontal

 SMART S MS

-Designed to handle the harsh conditions of the marine environment, the SMART S-MS gas detector is equipped with catalytic sensor or infrared sensor to detect major flammable gases.
+Designed to withstand the harsh conditions of the marine environment, the SMART S-MS gas detector is equipped with catalytic sensor or infrared sensor to detect major flammable gases.
 The detector is certified SIL 2 Hardware, SIL 3 Software, ATEX for Zone 1 with II2G Ex db IIC T5 Gb marking and holds Lloyd's Register certification for marine.

 MULTISCAN ++MED